-- 1. The degree programme is offered as a full-time variant. - 2.
-The working language of the degree programme is English due to the international profile of the programme and the fact that it deals with global issues and international cooperation.
-Additionally, the programme is taught by staff with diverse and international backgrounds and the student body consists of both Dutch and international students.
+- 1. The degree programme is offered in full-time variants. - 2.
+The working language of the degree programme is English due to the international nature and focus of the programme.
 A study unit may be offered in a language other than the working language of the degree programme.
 This is then mentioned in the module description.
 More information can be found in the Code of Conduct for Foreign Languages, which you can find on the Student Portal.